cobwebos/docs/articles/azure-stack/azure-stack-add-default-image.md

 ms.date: 07/10/2017
 ms.author: sngun
 ms.translationtype: HT
-ms.sourcegitcommit: 25e4506cc2331ee016b8b365c2e1677424cf4992
+ms.sourcegitcommit: 1c730c65194e169121e3ad1d1423963ee3ced8da
-ms.openlocfilehash: 2953038d45b1bda4aa281ecad91c887dcde90bd0
+ms.openlocfilehash: 2cbdca8c795346864b6e39e42858f3dc46def199
 ms.contentlocale: zh-cn
-ms.lasthandoff: 08/24/2017
+ms.lasthandoff: 08/30/2017

 ---
 # <a name="add-the-windows-server-2016-vm-image-to-the-azure-stack-marketplace"></a>Add the Windows Server 2016 VM image to the Azure Stack marketplace

 By default, there aren’t any virtual machine images available in the Azure Stack marketplace.
-The Azure Stack cloud administrator must add an image to the marketplace before users can use them.
+The Azure Stack operator must add an image to the marketplace before users can use them.
 You can add the Windows Server 2016 image to the Azure Stack marketplace by using one of the following two methods:

 * [Add the image by downloading it from the Azure Marketplace](#add-the-image-by-downloading-it-from-the-Azure-marketplace) - Use this option if you are operating in a connected scenario and if you have registered your Azure Stack instance with Azure.